YuimaNakamura/master-dissertations/simulation/README.md

 This function performs frequency-domain analysis of x-direction displacement data for a specific degree of freedom (DOF) recorded in a ROOT file.
 It extracts the signal, applies a Fast Fourier Transform (FFT), and visualizes the frequency spectrum.

 ✅ Main Processing Steps
-1. Load ROOT File
+1. 📂Load ROOT File
 - Opens the displacement_data.root file.

 - Retrieves the displacement TTree containing simulation data.

-2. Set Up Data Structures
+2. 🧮Set Up Data Structures
 - Prepares variables to receive values from the TTree branches:

 - displacement_x: x-direction displacement